If you haven’t yet heard of Skyscanner, I’ll be surprised!

 Alas, a very large company that truly knows it matters to keep users and customers happy — and onboard!

-Here are a few retention stats that demonstrate why Skyscanner has become what it is in 2018:
+Here are a few retention stats that demonstrate why Skyscanner has become what it is:

-- It is 16x more expensive to form a long-term business relationship with a new customer, than to simply strengthen the loyalty of an existing customer.
+- It’s 16x more expensive to form a long-term business relationship with a new customer, than to simply strengthen the loyalty of an existing customer.
 Skyscanner actively maintains both its user and customer base by offering an outstanding, human service.

 - The average customer spends 67% more in their 3rd year as a customer, compared to their initial year.
 Skyscanner is deemed extremely trustworthy.
 It also continually adds new tech and features (for both users and customers) to keep them around for as long as possible.
 (Forever).